 The history of the Cornish pasty or pastie (pronounced PASS-tee) is a fun and interesting one.
 These individual meat and vegetable pies were traditionally two pounds or more, and each member of the family has their initials marked at one corner.
 This way each person’s tastes could be catered to.

-They are so handsome on the plate…Hot…Right out of the oven!
-As you can see, they are also huge, so you can make twice as many, half as large!
+They are so handsome on the plate – hot – right out of the oven!
+As you can see, they are also huge, so you may want to make twice as many, half as large!

 The Cornish pasty is known and loved throughout Great Britain and Ireland and fierce arguments abound as to the origins of Cornish pasties with neighboring Devon also laying claim to the origins of the pasty.

 According to Linda Stradley at What’s Cooking America, “One end of the pasty would usually contain a sweet filling which the wives would mark or initial so the miner wouldn’t eat his dessert first, while the other end would contain meat and vegetables.
 The true Cornish way to eat a pasty is to hold it in your hands, and begin to eat it from the top down to the opposite end of the initialed part.
 That way its rightful owner could consume any left over portion later.”

 When we made pasties last month, we found out that they are amazing and hold together well when cold!

 This fits something else Linda Stradley mentioned: “Pasties are one of the most ancient methods of cooking and of carrying cooked food.
 It is said that the early Irish Catholic Priests created them in order to transport food as they walked about the countryside preaching and aiding the people.”